Likelihood-free inference with emulator networks: Results

-Using the \emph{MaxInf} rule to acquire new test points in parameters space results in faster learning of the emulator, compared to uniform random acquisitions (\myfig{binom}b).
-Eventually, both rules converge towards the log-likelihood (LL) of the held-out testset, indicating successful global emulation of the forward model.
-Next, we used emulator networks for inference.
-Images in \myfig{binom}a were used as observations: Images generated from parameters sampled from the posterior distribution are in good agreement with the observations (\myfig{binom}c), indicating that the posterior was tightly constrained.
-Ground truth parameters are within the marginals of the posterior (\myfig{binom}d).
+Using the \emph{MaxMI} rule to acquire new test points in parameters space results in faster learning of the emulator, compared to uniform random acquisitions.
+Eventually, both rules converge towards the log-likelihood of the held-out test set, indicating successful global emulation of the forward model (\myfig{binom}{b}).
+We show posteriors distributions and samples in \myappendix{blob_posteriors}.
+Since alternative approaches for likelihood-free inference (e.g. BOLFI) do not allow one to globally approximate a simulator, no performance benchmark against these methods was performed.